 The DSC landing sites are often busy and are used by both paragliders and hang gliders.
 Hang gliders in particular require more space to land, and land faster and with less margin for last-minute course corrections.
 All pilots should move to the edge of the field after landing, and before packing up.
 This ensures that the landing area is left clear.
 Paragliders ground-handling in stronger winds should remember that whilst it may be blown-out for them, that hang gliders may still be flying, and also landing.
 Therefore paragliders must ensure that they do not ground-handle in areas which could cause any obstruction to hang gliders landing.

-Contact the New Members Secretary for details of the coaching system and how to get in touch with coaches.
-Coaches are not necessarily ‘Sky Gods’ but those who wish to put something back into their sport, have the right attitude and have been commended for the role.
+Contact the Chief Coach for details of the coaching system and how to get in touch with coaches.
+Coaches are not necessarily ‘Sky Gods’ but are those who wish to put something back into their sport, have the right attitude and have been commended for the role.
 It is not just newly qualified pilots who benefit from coaching – those with lower airtime, or perhaps returning after a long lay off or accident would certainly find it useful to get in touch with a club coach to ease them back into the air.
 Alternatively, you may be a more experienced pilot who wants to develop a particular aspect of your flying technique or correct a potentially dangerous bad habit before it catches you out!
 There are coaches available for all skill levels and disciplines.

 Do not leave valuables in your car and use one of the ‘Forget It’ badges provided by the Police and Peak Park staff to mark your car as a waste of time to potential thieves.
 Also if, as a result of flying a very long way, you have to leave your car in a car park overnight, inform the local Police.
 In the past searches have started in the hills when cars have been left like this.